-Hurtigruten have two main focuses.
+Hurtigruten has two main focuses.
 Their wide range of trips that allow passengers to see as much of Norway as possible, and the many different sides to it, are expertly complimented by the exciting explorer voyages that they offer to the more extreme regions of the world.

 Nobody knows Norway better than Hurtigruten after they successfully mapped the first trading route along the country’s west coast in 1893 and have been transporting people along this beautiful waterway throughout more than 120 years since.
 Once just a passenger ferry company offering travellers an efficient route from the south to the north of Norway, they have evolved into a cruise operator that is at the forefront of ocean based tourism in this breath-taking part of the world.